WeiXiongUST/CS598/rlhf/README.md

 # RLHF Training

 This part of codes is for the RLHF training, including both the DPO and PPO algorithms.
+The PPO training is based on the [Open RLHF project](https://huggingface.co/RLHFlow/LLaMA3-SFT) and the DPO training is based on the [RLHFlow](https://github.com/RLHFlow/Online-RLHF).
+We include the RLHFlow training code here for convenience.

 ## Model Checkpoints
 - [SFT model](https://huggingface.co/RLHFlow/LLaMA3-SFT), also check more SFT checkpoints [Here](https://huggingface.co/collections/RLHFlow/sft-models-66eda119ea7d19a23904da28)